Anggun discography

 The discography of Indonesian-born French singer-songwriter Anggun consists of eleven studio albums, two soundtrack albums, three greatest hits albums, seven single compilations, 38 singles and 20 music videos.
 Anggun began performing at the age of seven and recorded a children's album two years later.
 Her debut studio album, Dunia Aku Punya, was released in 1986 under Billboard Indonesia, but did not achieve commercial success.
 Her popularity was later established after the success of the single "Mimpi", which was listed as one of the 150 Greatest Indonesian Songs of All Time.
 With the release of subsequent singles and three more studio albums— Anak Putih Abu Abu, Nocturno and Anggun C. Sasmi...
 Lah!!!—Anggun became one of the most successful Indonesian rock singers in the early 1990s.
 In 1993, she became the youngest Indonesian singer to found her own record company, Bali Cipta Records.
 By the age of 19, she had sold over four million albums in Indonesia.

 In 1994, Anggun released a greatest hits album, Yang Hilang, and move to Europe to pursue an international career.
 In 1996, she signed to Columbia Records and released her first French-language album, Au nom de la lune.
 "La neige au Sahara" was released as the album first single and quickly became a hit in France, peaking at number 1 on the French Airplay Chart and number 16 on the French Singles Chart.
 The English version of the album, Snow on the Sahara, was released by Sony Music Entertainment in 33 countries across Asia, Europe and America.
-It sold over 2 million copies worldwide and received Diamond Export award.
-The single, "Snow on the Sahara", topped the charts in Italy, Spain and several countries in Asia, and the top five on the UK Club Chart.
+It sold over 2 million copies worldwide and was certified diamond.
+The single "Snow on the Sahara" topped the charts in Italy, Spain and several countries in Asia, and the top five on the UK Club Chart.
 In the United States, the album peaked at number 23 on the Billboard Heatseekers Albums Chart and shipped 200,000 units.
-The single also charted at number 16 on the Billboard Hot Dance Music/Club Play and number 22 on the Billboard Adult Top 40.
+The single also charted at number 16 on the Billboard Hot Dance Music/Club Play chart and number 22 on the Billboard Adult Top 40.